-As Fall arrives, bucks' antlers are fully formed for the year and they begin to scrape off the velvet by rubbing their antlers against trees, creating the telltale sign that hunters scout for.
-Antler development in Georgia is largely based on age and nutrition; studies have shown that genetics does not play a major role in antler development for Georgia's deer herd.
-While very young and very old bucks may not display impressive antler growth, mature bucks in their middle years, with plenty of quality nutrition available, will typically develop antlers that most hunters seek.
+As Fall arrives, antlers are fully formed for the year and bucks begin to scrape off the velvet by rubbing their antlers against trees, creating the telltale sign that hunters scout for.
+Antler development in Georgia is largely based on age and nutrition.
+While very young and very old bucks may not display impressive antler growth, mature bucks in their middle years between 4 and 6 years old, with plenty of quality nutrition available, will typically develop antlers that most hunters seek.